nemonik/docker-registry-role/README.md

 ![Basic role syntax check](https://github.com/nemonik/docker-registry-role/workflows/Basic%20role%20syntax%20check/badge.svg)

-An Ansible role for ensuring the configuration of a docker regsitry.
+An Ansible role for ensuring the configuration of a docker registry.

 If `registry_deploy_via` is set to `kubernetes` (The default.):
 - If `registry` is set to `yes` (The default.), a private registry is spun up on `registry_port` (`5000` is the default.) on a private IP (`192.168.0.200` is the default.)